-How to Sell a Landscaping Company - Complete Guide for Business Owners
+How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

-Why is this happening?
-Well, the landscaping industry has become a prime target for Private Equity (PE) firms and strategic buyers seeking to consolidate successful operations.
+The landscaping industry has become a prime target for Private Equity (PE) firms and strategic buyers looking to consolidate stable, contract‑driven operations.
+Well‑run landscaping businesses with recurring maintenance work can be incredibly valuable in the right hands.

 Whether you're eyeing retirement, exploring new ventures, or taking advantage of favorable market conditions, selling your landscaping business demands thorough preparation and strategic planning.
-This guide will walk you through the process step by step.
+This guide walks you through the process step by step, with a special focus on businesses built around recurring contracts.

 Ready to Maximize Your Exit? 🚀